gee-community/arcgis-earthengine-toolbox/docs/03_installation.md

 ![Alt Text](images/DownloadToolbox.png)

-1. Download the repository from this [link](https://github.com/gee-community/arcgis-earthengine-toolbox) using either method:
+1. Download the repository using either method:
    - Clone the repository using git: `git clone https://github.com/gee-community/arcgis-earthengine-toolbox.git`
-   - Or download as ZIP file and extract it to your desired location
+   - Or download the latest release from [this link](https://github.com/gee-community/arcgis-earthengine-toolbox/releases/latest) and extract it to your desired location.

    You can download the repository folder to your ArcGIS Pro project folder such as `C:\Users\<username>\Documents\ArcGIS\Projects\<project_name>\ArcGIS Earth Engine Toolbox`.
 Meanwhile, you can also download the repository folder to any other location and connect it to ArcGIS Pro.